 These buildings were demolished in early 2018, their long service to affordable health care fulfilled.
 Kaiser Permanente’s new facilities receive professional accolades for LEED environmental compliance as well as aesthetics and community engagement, but it all started with recognition for what’s “not hospitalish.”

-Special thanks to librarian David Eifler from the UC Berkeley's Environmental Design Library for his help in accessing this publication.
+Special thanks to librarian David Eifler from the University of California, Berkeley's Environmental Design Library for his help in accessing this publication.